 What is Data Mart?

+We use many data storage and repository solutions, but do you know what a data mart is?
 Data marts are a subset of a data warehouse, specifically designed to serve the needs of a particular department, business unit, or team.
 While a data warehouse contains enterprise-wide data and serves as a central repository, but they focus on specific area of the business, providing relevant data for faster, more efficient analysis.

 For example, a marketing team may use a marketing data mart to track campaign performance, while the sales department uses a sales data mart to analyze customer interactions.
 By narrowing down the data scope, you can enable quicker insights and more efficient decision-making.